it-is-lokesh/vMF-disentanglement-challenges/README.md

 python train.py
 ```

 Run the inference script in both the stages to perform inference.
 The default paths to checkpoints used for inference are set to pretrained weights available in the folder [checkpoints](checkpoints).
+Running the inference will save the input image, reconstructed image and the disentangled image

 ```
 python inference.py